JumboCode/Jeanne-Geiger/src/README.md

         `dropdb <name of database>`
     - To create a database
         `createdb <name of database>`
-- How to Use Admin Interface to Edit Database
+- How to use admin interface to edit database
     - This interface will allow you to edit any information already in the database, add to it, or delete from it - *super useful!*
     - If you haven't made a [superuser](https://docs.djangoproject.com/en/1.8/intro/tutorial02/) yet:
         - Activate virtual environment: `. <name of virtual environment>/bin/activate`